Traditionally, folk singing was undertaken without the aid of microphones, and the instruments were played unplugged.

 But that’s not to say the microphone is necessarily evil.
 It’s simply a case of getting used to it.
 After all, you’ve taken the trouble of learning your songs, and you want to perform them, so what’s the point if only half the audience can hear you?

-Like many performance venues, our PA set-up features a foldback monitor, the purpose of which is to enable singers to hear their own voice directly, rather than rely on the second-hand sound reverberating off the far wall of the room.
-The monitor on stage is there to help you keep time, and keep in tune.
-It can vastly improve ones singing technique and to add feeling and the subtle inflections that can make a good performance great.
+In some performance venues, the PA set-up features a foldback monitor, the purpose of which is to enable singers to hear their own voice directly, rather than rely on the second-hand sound reverberating off the far wall of the room.
+In our venue, the speakers are set up in such a way that you can hear your own voice help you keep time, and keep in tune.
+It can vastly improve one’s singing technique and add feeling and subtle inflexions that can make a good performance great.

 “But I don’t like the sound of my own voice“.